hai-nguyen-van/category-hol/README.md

 Category Theory in Isabelle/HOL
 ===================

-> Some additional libraries for Category Theory -- based on [Katovsky's formalism](http://afp.sourceforge.net/entries/Category2.shtml) -- in Isabelle/HOL
+> Some additional libraries for Category Theory -- based upon [Alexander Katovsky's mechanization](http://afp.sourceforge.net/entries/Category2.shtml) -- in Isabelle/HOL

+This project is now deprecated and abandoned.
+Several restrictions of the initial mechanization do not allow to properly define functors composition.
+In particular, handling `undefined` constant is necessary and requires to change the entire initial mechanized theory.

 References
 -------------------